pinguincat/dornhub/README.md

    cp .env.example .env
    ```

-   Open the `.env` file and replace the placeholder values for `EXPO_PUBLIC_APIFY_TOKEN` and `EXPO_PUBLIC_CHANNEL_URL` with your actual Apify token and the target channel URL.
-The Actor IDs are pre-configured for this example.
+   Open the `.env` file and add your `EXPO_PUBLIC_APIFY_TOKEN`.
+The `EXPO_PUBLIC_CHANNEL_URL` and Actor IDs for the Apify actors listed above are pre-configured in the `.env.example` and used by the hooks (`hooks/onGetChannelInfo.ts`, `hooks/onGetChannelVideos.ts`, etc.).
+You only need to change the Channel URL if you want to target a different channel.

 2. Install dependencies